logo image

 RS Home

-Falkland Palace is in the scenic Village of Falkland, 37 miles north of Edinburgh, 20 miles southwest of St Andrews.
+Falkland Palace is in the scenic Village of Falkland, 37 miles north of Edinburgh, 20 miles southwest of St Andrews, built from the 1500s for the Stuart Kings.

 The Palace can be visited most of the year.
 It is closed in winter from 1st November to the end of February.